leanderhoedt/employee_happiness/README.md

 I used Jest for testing on the same mongo database I used for the demo.
 I prefer to write tests for services & middlewares rather than the controller itself, maybe I'm wrong?

+#TypeScript
+I implemented the backend in TypeScript, to just try it.
+The front-end is implemented in JavaScript, because it types faster :)